 Verify that the licensee maintained the implemented security controls to provide high assurance that the CDAs are continuously protected against cyberattacks.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance

-Inspectors will ensure that the licensee is verifying and validating that the security controls are implemented correctly, operating as intended, and .
+Inspectors will ensure that the licensee is verifying and validating that the security controls are implemented correctly, operating as intended, and consistent with the cybersecurity controls credited in the licensee’s CSP.

 Verify that the licensee has established access controls and authentication and user- identification capabilities.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance

-Portions of the inspection of this control should be evaluated as complete, based on the successful conduct of performance testing.
+Portions of the inspection of this control should be evaluated as complete, based on the successful conduct of the licensee’s performance testing.

-The licensee has established policies and procedures as required by the CSP (e.g., NEI 08-09, Appendix D, Section 1, “Access Control,” and Section 4, “Identification and Authentication,” or 5.71, Appendix B.4, “Identification and Authentication”).
-The licensee also ha policies and procedures for the periodic review of the access authorization list.,
+The inspectors should verify the licensee has established policies and procedures as required by the CSP (e.g., NEI 08-09, Appendix D, Section 1, “Access Control,” and Section 4, “Identification and Authentication,” or RG 5.71, Appendix B.4, “Identification and Authentication”).
+The licensee should also have policies and procedures for the periodic review of the access authorization list.
+The inspection team can also refer to the requirements specified in NEI 08-09, Appendix D, Section 4.2, “User Identification and Authentication,” and its specific technical control attributes.
+The team should also consider the applicability of 10 CFR 73.56 when verifying if individuals are trustworthy and reliable to implement the respective CSP.
+The NRC defined expectations for meeting this control are specified in RG 5.71, Appendix B.4, “Identification and Authentication.”

-Verify that the licensee has continued to control in accordance with CSP.
+Verify that the licensee has continued to control PMMD in accordance with their CSP.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance

-Licensees utilize to update software and manage changes to CDAs. that established policies and procedures that describe the control, update, and use of hardened in accordance with the requirements of the CSP.,0303.03 Configuration Management and Change Control
+Licensees utilize PMMD to update software and manage changes to CDAs.
+Inspectors should verify that the licensee has established policies and procedures that describe the control, update, and use of PMMD, and that the CDA that is being maintained is hardened in accordance with the requirements of the CSP.
+The inspection team should be sensitive to the attack pathway created by using PMMD.
+Specifically, inspectors should verify that access to the CDA media is documented, controlled, and restricted to authorized individuals consistent with NEI 08-09, Appendix E, Section 1, “Media Protection,” as well as those instances in which PMMD is used in maintenance activities as specified in NEI 08-09, Appendix E, Section 4.2, “Maintenance Tools,” since unanticipated changes to the CDA can occur due to the use of these devices.
+The NRC’s expectations for these control requirements are specified, in part, in RG 5.71, Appendix B.1.19, “Access Control for Portable Media and Mobile Devices,” RG 5.71, Appendix C.1.2, “Media Access,” RG 5.71, Appendix C.3.3, “Malicious Code Protection,” and RG 5.71, Appendix B.1.1, “Access Control Policy and Procedures.”
+Inspectors may also want to review SFAQ 16-01, 16-03 and 16-05 to support Anti-Virus (AV) Scanning Kiosks or AV Kiosk management systems/networks.

+03.03 Configuration Management and Change Control

-Verify that the licensee evaluates modifications to CDAs prior to implementation to assure that digital computer and communications systems and networks are adequately protected against cyberattacks
+Verify that the licensee evaluates modifications to CDAs prior to implementation to assure that digital computer and communications systems and networks are adequately protected against cyberattacks.
+The basis for completing the inspection requirement is defined in the specific guidance section.

 Specific Guidance

-Portions of the inspection of this control should be evaluated as complete, based on the successful conduct of performance testing
+Portions of the inspection of this control should be evaluated as complete, based on the successful conduct of the licensee’s performance testing if inclusive of design changes.